anax291/TasteOfDecor/README.md

 With json-server we:

 - Saved all information about our products in a json file from where json-server reads it and renders on our web page.
 It greatly helps us to scale our project.
 We can add the necessary details of as many products and categories in our json file and all the pages will be created automatically. **No Need To Create HTML Pages for each and every product**
-- We managed our cart, orders, and user messages all through json-server.
+- We managed categories, products, orders, and user messages all through json-server.
 All the details get saved into json format in that file and from there we can use it.

 ---